Scam Trends

 Option 1: Silence Unknown Callers

-This sends all calls from numbers not in your contacts to voicemail silently, meaning you'll block scam calls from most scammers.
+This sends all calls from numbers not in your contacts to voicemail silently.

 To enable on your iPhone: